Development of China's regional jet is extended to 12 years

 The ARJ21 program was always supposed be a learning experience.
 If people learn when things go wrong, then Comac must be learning a lot, and it is giving itself more time for its lessons.
 The internal target for certification of Comac's 90-seat regional jet has been delayed again, to 2014 from the previously scheduled mid-2013, says a program official.
 Development is therefore now likely to last 12 years, with six years in flight-testing.
 A key reason for the latest delay is slow ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "ARJ21 Certification Delayed To 2014".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "ARJ21 Certification Delayed To 2014".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.